 - Tight timelines

-- Project plan usually does not reflect full scope of data migration needs
+- Having a project plan that usually does not reflect the full scope of data migration needs

 - Keeping to the timeline